-How many times have you gone into the doctor’s office for a routine check-up?
+How many times have you gone into the doctor’s office for a routine check-up or just to make sure you are preventing injuries?
 How many times have you sat and waited while forms were filled and filed and bills were dispatched for later payment?
 While healthcare is incredibly important in terms of having access, it is also important to have a concrete understanding of WHAT we are accessing and looking at.

 Health literacy is a term used by the medical community to describe how an individual can learn, communicate, and process their basic understanding of health information and its associated services.